arcolux/DaniaFYP/readme.md

 ### Step 2: Run the Installer

 1. Once the download is complete, run the installer executable.
-2. Follow the installation wizard, accepting the default settings unless you have specific preferences.
+2. Follow the installation wizard, ensure that you tick the checkbox to install the necessary tools for Node.js.
+3. This installation will take a few minutes to complete.

 ### Step 3: Verify Installation